TexAgg/Flap-God-2/README.md

 # How to play

 Based o the concept of [pancake sorting](https://en.wikipedia.org/wiki/Pancake_sorting), the object of the game is to sort all the pancakes from largest (on the bottom) to smallest (on top) in as few flips as possible.
+Click the button of the corresponding pancake to flip it and all of the above pancakes.